PulPac is a dry molding fiber technology that enables a large scale transition from single-use plastic to paper.

 PulPac is a novel dry production method that makes it possible to mold cellulose at manufacturing speeds comparable to traditional resin forming methods.

 The technology combines functionality and low-cost with superior after-use properties.
-It enables fast and low cost production of packages and pressed paper fibre products with excellent mold replication.
+It enables fast and low cost production of packages and pressed paper fiber products with excellent mold replication.
 It can be used to manufacture almost any types of packaging and disposable items, presently made of plastics.

 - Renewable from regenerative material source